 Dr. Neamat Nojumi has extensive academic and policy experience on conflict transformation, international security, private sector development, globalization and democratization.
 Nojumi worked as a Senior Advisor with the U.S. government, and NATO, as well as with non-governmental organizations including the UN, US Institute of Peace, and the European Institute of Peace.
 As a professor at George Mason University, he has facilitated a Transnational Dialogue for Non-Violence.
 He has a BA in American Politics and Governance from Yale and West Hartford University, a Master of Arts in Law and Diplomacy from Tufts University, and a PhD in Conflict Analysis and Resolution from George Mason University.

 Angela West Blank

-Angela is the Director of Strategic Development for Wisconsin Conservation Voters and has over 25 years of experience in the nonprofit sector focusing on social justice and environmental advocacy.
+Angela is currently Executive Director of Groundswell Conservancy, a non-profit dedicated to protecting land for the benefit of all.
+Prior to this, Angela was Director of Strategic Development for Wisconsin Conservation Voters and has over 25 years of experience in social justice and environmental advocacy.
 Previously, she served as the director of development for the Chicago Coalition for the Homeless and as president of the Chicago Chapter of the National Organization for Women, as well as co-founder of the organization’s Economic Justice Committee.
-She earned her undergraduate degree in Business Administration from the University of Illinois at Urbana-Champaign and an MA in international studies from DePaul University, where she focused on U.S. and Nicaraguan women’s movements’ approaches to poverty.
+She earned her undergraduate degree in Business Administration from the University of Illinois at Urbana-Champaign and an MA in international studies from DePaul University, focusing on U.S. & Nicaraguan women’s movements’ approaches to poverty.